 I'd heard the term "chicken-fried steak" in the past, and to me, that was confusing enough.
 But chicken-fried chicken?
 That's just plain silly.

 Turns out there's a completely rational etymological explanation for the phrase.
-Chicken-fried steak hearkens back to the 19th century, when German immigrants to Texas brought with them Wiener schnitzel, the classic Austrian dish of pounded veal that's breaded and fried.
-Adapting it to local ingredients and tastes, those immigrants first pounded tough cuts of Texas beef into tender submission, then coated them not in breadcrumbs, but in the seasoned-flour dredging mixture commonly used for fried chicken.
+Chicken-fried steak hearkens back to the 19th century when German immigrants to Texas brought with them Wiener schnitzel, the classic Austrian dish of pounded veal that's breaded and fried.
+Adapting it to local ingredients and tastes, those immigrants first pounded tough cuts of Texas beef into tender submission, then coated them not in breadcrumbs, but the seasoned-flour dredging mixture commonly used for fried chicken.
 Thus chicken-fried steak was born.
-(Read up more about its fascinating history here.)
+(Read up more about its fascinating history.)

 These days, chicken-fried steak and chicken-fried chicken have spread far beyond the boundaries of Texas, and you'll see the latter on menus as either "chicken-fried chicken" or "country-fried chicken."
 The gravy is also served under a range of monikers.
 Cream gravy.
 White gravy.
 Sawmill gravy.
 Country gravy.

 Whatever you want to call it, this is stick-to-your-ribs country cooking at its finest and most comforting.
-The method is largely based on my Southern Fried Chicken technique, though a few minor details have to change to make it work with boneless, skinless chicken pieces.
-Here's how I do it.
+The method is largely based on my Southern Fried Chicken technique though a few minor details have to change to make it work with boneless, skinless chicken pieces.
+Here's how to do it.

 First off, I'm throwing tradition right out the window here.
 Even though chicken breast is the meat of choice for most chicken-fried chicken, I prefer boneless, skinless chicken thighs (check out our Knife Skills entry on how to debone a chicken thigh if you can't get them at the supermarket).
 Not only is the meat juicier, more flavorful, and more forgiving, but it also has a much more uneven surface, which means that there's more surface area for breading to cling to.